Job Search Tips You Can Learn From Political Campaigns

 3. Enlist Superdelegates

-Every successful job search is achieved with help from a team.
-Ask former co-workers to be a reference, ask friends to share potential job openings, and ask a career center to proofread your resume.
-All of these people can support your job search, boost your morale and help you land a job.
+A successful job search often depends on a support team.
+Ask former co-workers to be references, friends to share job leads, and a career counselor to proofread your resume; these people can boost your search and morale.

 4. Answer Questions